 A small church in an even smaller building

 In 2013, Resurrection Anglican Church joined with another Anglican church in Jacksonville Beach, Florida, to form the Church of Our Savior.
-Since its founding, the Church has worshipped in six different facilities.
-Most recently, the congregation has met and worshipped in the historic Beaches Museum Chapel.
+Since its founding, the Church has worshiped in six different facilities, including the historic Beaches Museum Chapel.
 The Church leased the Chapel for Sunday worship, as well as major holiday celebrations, weddings and Bible studies.

 Reverend David Ball, pastor of the Church of Our Savior, had long dreamed of one day building and owning a permanent home for the Church.
-He searched throughout Jacksonville Beach, located 140 miles north of Orlando, for a property that was affordable, visible, and accessible.
-After years of searching, he finally found a property located in a beautiful residential area that was all three.
+He searched throughout Jacksonville Beach for a property that was affordable, visible, and accessible.
+After years of searching, he finally found a property located in a charming residential area that was all three.

 Hopeful in its prospects, the Church applied for a permit to be able to construct the new facility.
-But its permit application was twice denied.
+But its permit application was denied twice.

 Becket defends the Church of Our Savior

-After a federal district court found in the Church’s favor in the fall of 2014, the Church and the City settled the case on terms allowing the Church to begin construction on its new home, which will begin in 2016.
+After a federal district court ruled in the Church’s favor in the fall of 2014, the Church and the City settled the case, allowing the Church to begin construction on its new home in 2016.